 - DVD audition – application deadline is April 7, 2017

 - In-person auditions – conducted at NBS on January 29, 2017

-Successful applicants will then attend a four-day assessment held at NBS May 8 – 11, 2017.
+Successful applicants are invited to register for a four-day second stage assessment held at NBS May 8 – 11, 2017.